Lernstick/Lernstick-Bridge/README.md

 Configuration is done using pydantic settings.
 The setting schema is specified in `lernstick_bridge/schema/config.py`.
 More information can be found here: https://pydantic-docs.helpmanual.io/usage/settings/

-`.docker_env` provides a default configuration that works out of the box in

 ## API documentation
 FastAPI automatically generates a Swagger documentation.
 It can be found when the Bridge is running under `IP:PORT/docs`.